How can we inspire more youth to go outdoors more often?

 City of Greeley Museums Long-Range Planning

 The City of Greeley Museums held a series of meetings in 2016 to collect resident input on its long-range plan.
 Historical site data, public and staff comments, and current site conditions were considered while compiling the draft plan.
 The draft then had a thirty-day public review period to solicit additional feedback from the community, which ended on March 27, 2017.
-The plan can be reviewed and commented on by clicking the button below.
-Comments can also be submitted via email to Dan.Perry@GreeleyGov.com.
+The plan will be presented to City Council before it is finalized.
+For details, email Dan.Perry@GreeleyGov.com.